 Chefs have been Dutch oven cooking for centuries because this traditional piece of cookware is versatile, portable, and difficult to damage.
 Dutch ovens are large cooking pots with removable lids, which since the dawn of the Iron Age, have been molded from cast iron and used to cook meals over open fires or hot coals.

 They can retain high levels of heat, and spread that heat evenly across all surfaces, which creates so many great uses for Dutch oven cookware.
 You can cook with them in standard kitchen ovens, use them on a stovetop, or you can even use them over the campfire.

 Modern Dutch ovens are produced in two major styles:

-The cast iron Dutch oven is the traditional Dutch oven that has been used for millennia.
+The cast iron Dutch oven is the traditional Double Dutch oven (like this our product) that has been used for millennia.
 Modern cast iron Dutch ovens are heavy, but they are also sleek and refined pieces of cookware that work well in the kitchen or when you're out camping.

 Cast iron Dutch ovens are difficult to damage, and they can last for years if they are cared for, but they do need regular seasoning to keep them from rusting.
 Double Dutch ovens will have a heavy removable cast iron lid that can also be used as a frying pan or skillet.

 Enameled cast iron Dutch ovens are the latest innovation on the traditional Dutch oven design.
 An enameled Dutch oven like this is much lighter than a cast iron Dutch oven and is much easier to care for.

 The enamel coating stops any rusting and makes the pot super easy to clean.
 Enameled Dutch ovens cook just as well as a cast iron Dutch oven, but they aren't quite as unbreakable (the enamel can chip off, so you won't want to take this one camping with you!).